bouchramohamedlemine/IoT_Project/README.md

 The **Smart Ventilation System** is an IoT-based solution aimed at improving indoor air quality and enhancing energy efficiency.
 The system leverages real-time data and predicted particulate matter (PM2.5) levels to send ventilation control commands.
 It is designed to make decisions based on a combination of a sensor, API, and data analysis.
 Due to hardware limitations, it currently uses a buzzer to emit different signals instead of more complex actuators.

+# Project Structure

+This repository contains the code and resources for the Smart Ventilation System project.
+Below is an explanation of each folder and file in the repository.

+## Folders

+### `data_collection_phase/`
+This folder contains the files related to the initial data collection phase of the project.
+It includes scripts or data necessary for gathering environmental data (such as air quality and temperature) for training and testing models.

+### `templates/`
+Contains HTML template files used by the Flask web application.
+These templates are rendered by the web app to display dynamic content to the user.

+## Files

+### `Actual_setup_images.png`
+This image provides a visual representation of the physical setup of the Smart Ventilation System, including how sensors, actuators, and microcontrollers are connected.

+### `README.md`
+This file contains important project information, including setup instructions, technology used, and use cases of the Smart Ventilation System.

+### `app.py`
+The main Flask application that controls the web server.
+It handles requests, renders templates, communicates with the ESP32 via MQTT, and displays real-time data and analytics on the web interface.

+### `random_forest_model.joblib`
+A pre-trained random forest machine learning model saved using the `joblib` library.
+This model is used to predict air quality and help in decision-making regarding ventilation control.

+### `requirements.txt`
+This file lists the Python libraries required to run the project.
+It allows users to easily install the necessary dependencies using `pip`.

+### `utils.py`
+A Python utility script that contains helper functions used throughout the project.
+It could include functions for data processing, feature extraction, or other supportive tasks.

 ## Features
 - **Air Quality Monitoring**: The system collects data from both indoor sensor and API to monitor air quality in real-time.
 This includes indoor and outdoor temperature and humidity, outdoor particulate matter (PM2.5, PM10), CO2, NO2 and O3 levels, and wind speed.